vmware/container-service-extension/docs/cse3_0/CSE_UI_PLUGIN.md

 * Navigate back to the landing page using the top navigation bar
 * Download the cluster's kube config (to be used with `kubectl`) using the button on the right of the cluster name.
 * View cluster information. **Info** section contains cluster-specific details, while **Details** section contains VCD/CSE details.
 * Add new worker nodes to Native clusters.
-Removing worker nodes from native clusters is not supported in Container UI Plugin 1.0.3
+Removing worker nodes from native clusters is not supported in Kubernetes Clusters UI Plugin 1.0.3

 ---

 ## Known Issues

-**Re-registering Container UI Plugin with VCD fails**
+**Re-registering Kubernetes Clusters UI Plugin with VCD fails**

 If the beta version of CSE UI plugin is already registered with VCD, trying to upgrade it via CSE cli or VCD UI will fail.
 Right now, the only way to update